 Flat whites have been on specialty coffee shop menus around the world for a while.
 But do you really know what one is?
 And what is the difference between a flat white and a latte?

 You may also like Should You Grind Finer For Better French Press Coffee?

-Let’s take a look at the history of the flat white, how to make one, and what sets it apart from a latte or cappuccino.
+Let’s take a look at the history of the drink, how to make one, and what sets it apart from a latte or cappuccino.

 Prefer audio?
 Listen to the podcast below

 A flat white with tulip latte art.
 Credit: Nate Dumlao

 What Is A Flat White?